 Graduate Spotlight: Theo Rosenzweig Excellence with Pride

-While working in environmental consulting in Salt Lake City following graduation from MIT’s CEE Department, Theo Rosenzweig witnessed the pollution of city air by corporations and how, despite already struggling with dangerous air quality, few policies were set in place to stop the pollution.
+After earning her bachelor’s degree in environmental engineering from MIT, Theo Rosenzweig worked in environmental consulting in Salt Lake City.
+There, she witnessed firsthand the pollution of the city’s air by corporations and saw how, despite already grappling with dangerous air quality, few policies were in place to address the issue.

 “I wanted to be a part of the solution, so I came back to MIT CEE in the MIT Leaders for Global Operations (LGO) program in hopes of learning more about renewable energies and pollution control techniques,” Theo says.